GITGENT/Global-Language-Exchange-/README.md

 # Global-Language-Exchange-
 A platform for users around the world to practice and exchange languages.
+Inspired by languange learing aspirations and nurturuing global relationships.

 ################
 Project Overview